 Figure 3-7.
-Setup - New Connection (CLIP) window
+Setup Static IP

-To configure the WAN connection for CLIP, perform the steps listed below.
-Some of the settings do not need to be changed when you first set up the device but can be changed later if you choose.
+To configure the WAN connection for Static, perform the steps listed below.
+Some of the settings do not need to be changed the first time the device is set up, but can be changed later if you choose.